 APPG Fifth Annual Business Leaders of Color Panel Discussion

-During the discussion, you will have the opportunity to interact with dynamic business leaders in the Chicagoland area who participate on as well as chair corporate boards; energize organizations and communities; and help promote the next generation of leaders.
+During the discussion, the opportunity to interact with dynamic business leaders in the Chicagoland area who participate on as well as chair corporate boards; energize organizations and communities; and help promote the next generation of leaders.
 Each panelist offers a unique perspective and serves as both an example and an inspiration through cultural, civic and educational contributions.

-This year’s theme is How to Win at Work and the discussion will include:
+The theme is How to Win at Work and the discussion will include:

 - Key moments when you need to take control of your career